-4.2.
-Results from the Blinder-Oaxaca decomposition
+4.2 Results from the Blinder-Oaxaca Decomposition

 Once the gravity model is estimated for the two groups, the second step consists of applying the Blinder-Oaxaca decomposition to the gravity results of Table 2.
 The results for the general decomposition, applied separately to exports and imports, are presented in Table 3.
-The results show that Island regions trade less with other Spanish regions than Mainland regions.
-In the case of exports, the trade difference is 3.1 log points while in the case of imports the difference is lower but still significant, meaning that the lower bound for the regions trade difference is 1 log point.
-The decomposition also shows that the difference due to endowments is 7.5 for exports and 5.7 for imports, the difference due to coefficients is 5.3 and
+The results show that island regions trade less with other Spanish regions than mainland regions.
+In the case of exports, the trade difference is 3.1 log points while in the case of imports the difference is lower but still

-Note that Coast and Island variables are defined as the number of coastal and island regions in the pair, respectively.
+23 Note that Coast and Island variables are defined as the number of coastal and island regions in the pair, respectively.
 So, in the mainland sample coast takes the values 0, 1 or 2 while island takes the values 0 or 1.